heldplayer/windows-cross/README.md

 Repository containing tools and a Docker image for cross-compiling Windows apps from Linux using LLVM.

+## Goals

+[x] Compile executables for Windows from Linux (Samples!)
+[x] Have a build environment that doesn't require juggling docker commands (Remote Containers!)
+[ ] Compile static and shared libraries
+[ ] Generate configuration files for the VSCode [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
+[ ] Generate build tasks for VSCode
+[ ] Dependencies between targets
+[ ] Loading targets from other files
+[ ] Automatic regeneration of build file on changes

+The real end goal is to be able to compile Chromium for `armv7` (Surface RT) to breathe in some new life to this device that's been completely abandoned by its creators.

 ## Setup

 The suggested usage is to use the Docker image to build programs.